superctj/openforge/README.md

     cd openforge
     ```

-2. Create and activate the Python environment:
+2. Create two independent environments, one for training prior models and the other for running MRF inference:

     ```
-    conda env create -f pgmax_cpu_env.yml
+    conda env create -f huggingface_env.yml
     ```

     ```
-    conda activate pgmax-cpu
-    ```

-    If you have access to GPUs, you can create and activate the GPU environment:
-    ```
     conda env create -f pgmax_gpu_env.yml
     ```

+    Heads-up: The pgmax-gpu environment depends on the [GPU version of Jax](https://jax.readthedocs.io/en/latest/installation.html), which requires Nvidia driver version to be >= 525.60.13 for CUDA 12 on Linux.
+You can also choose to create the CPU version of the pgmax environment for running MRF inference:

     ```
-    conda activate pgmax-gpu
+    conda env create -f pgmax_cpu_env.yml
     ```

-    Heads-up: The pgmax-gpu environment depends on the [GPU version of Jax](https://jax.readthedocs.io/en/latest/installation.html), which requires Nvidia driver version to be >= 525.60.13 for CUDA 12 on Linux.

-3. Import OpenForge as an editable package to the Python environment
+3. Import OpenForge as an editable package to both environments:

     ```
+    conda activate huggingface
-    conda develop <path to OpenForge repo>
+    conda develop <path to the OpenForge repository, e.g., /home/congtj/openforge>
     ```

-    e.g.,

     ```
+    conda activate pgmax-gpu
-    conda develop /home/congtj/openforge
+    conda develop <path to the OpenForge repository, e.g., /home/congtj/openforge>
     ```

 ## Quick Start
 1. Generate prior beliefs (e.g., Gradient Boosting Decision Tree on OpenForge-ICPSR benchmark):